 All students of Covenant Baptist Theological Seminary are expected to conduct themselves at all times as mature Christians.
-Student conduct is under the supervision of our Academic Dean.
+Student conduct is under the supervision of our Dean of Students.
 CBTS reserves the right to turn down or to dismiss students whose conduct fails to conform to the ethical norms and principles set forth in Holy Scripture.